alezzigo/test-interview/README.md

 ## Test by Ymese
 ### Dan Vu
 -----
-> This is my answer
+> This is my answer.
+Thank you!

 1. This snippet below is copied from a .htaccess file